 2. Set Priorities for Your Payments

-Prioritize loan payments if one needs help paying all to guarantee the most crucial bills are paid first.
-High-interest debts are paid off first since one costs more overall.
+Prioritize loan payments if one needs to help pay all to guarantee the most crucial bills are paid first.
+High-interest debts, like student loans, are paid off first since one costs more overall.
 Late fines are paid in full before any further payments are made.
 Late payments affect credit scores, so pay off debts to protect them.
-Consider personal and financial goals while prioritizing payments.
+Consider personal and financial goals while prioritizing payments, especially when dealing with student loans.

 3. Obtain Financial Assistance

 Credit counseling services guide and support clients in debt management and developing spending plans.
-It negotiates with creditors to lower interest rates or monthly payments.
+It negotiates with creditors to lower interest rates or monthly payments, including those for student loans.

 What are the Pros and Cons of a Secured Loan?